All customers have to post collateral as a guarantee that they can pay for the contracts they have entered into.

 All the above mentioned collateral agreements can be found under Rules and regulations, under section D.

-Posting collateral for customers trading in the Nordics, Baltics and Germany
+Posting collateral for customers trading in the Nordics, Baltics and CWE

-All customers trading on the Nordic, Baltic and/or German market must establish a pledged cash account agreement, pledged collateral account agreement or an on-demand guarantee to cover their collateral requirements towards Nord Pool.
+All customers trading on the Nordic, Baltic and/or CWE market must establish a pledged cash account agreement, pledged collateral account agreement or an on-demand guarantee to cover their collateral requirements towards Nord Pool.
+Note that in certain countries only a bank guarantee can be accepted.

 Pledged cash account